Canon NoteJet: Models

-IBM ThinkPad 555BJ

-It used the 486SLC2 as a CPU, which is the 50 MHz version of the IBM 486SLC.
-The LCD was upgraded from a 9.5 inch STN to 10.3 inch DSTN color LCD.
-The memory was expanded to 12MiB.
-In contrast to the earlier model, this machine included a TrackPoint II.

 Reception

 PCMag reviewed the NoteJet IIIcx in 1996.
 They noted the slowness of the scanning feature while appreciating the quality documentation from Canon.
 They concluded that the PC performance was average, but noted the high amount of extra peripherals available.
 They noted: "the point isn't really how well it works, but that it works at all".
 According to The Wall Street Journal, users have complained that the NoteJet series was too heavy and expensive.

 PCMag listed it in a 2015 article as one of the 7 "Bizarre FrankenPCs That Are Better Off Dead".
 TechRadar listed it in a 2016 article as one of the 12 "ground-breaking laptops that dared to be different", and argued that was sad that the NoteJet was a one-of-a-kind.
 PC World listed the Canon NoteJet 486 in a 2006 as one of the greatest PCs of all time.

 Further developments

 The NoteJet series was silently discontinued.

 Canon left the U.S. PC market in January 1997 due to low sales.